Nonvanishing of products in $v_2$-periodic families at the prime $3$

 By \Cref{hurewzicoftmf}, we know that $\be_{1+9t}$ is detected in $\j^2$, and by \Cref{betatwofamily}, we know that $\be_{2+9t}$ is detected in $\j^2$.
 We can also see from the multiplicative structure of $\j^2$ that both $\be_{1}\be_{2+9t}$ and $\be_{1+9t}\be_{2}$ are both nonzero in $\pi_{36+144t}\j^2$, however, in \Cref{maintheorem}, we only referenced the first family.
 Many such alternative periodic families are nonzero in $\pi_\ast\j^2$ but are not included in \Cref{maintheorem}.
-The goal of this subsection is to attempt to complete an exhaustive list.
+This subsection attempts to compile an exhaustive list.

-\begin{cor} The families (\ref{alternativeproductstmf}), (\ref{alternativeproductsjone}), and (\ref{alternativeproductsjtwoa}) are detected by $\j^2$. \end{cor}
+\begin{cor} The families (\ref{alternativeproductstmf}) and (\ref{alternativeproductsjtwoa}) are detected by $\j^2$. \end{cor}

-The main reason we want to make a list is to obtain the most general nonvanishing results in \Cref{nonvanishingsection}.

 \begin{remark}[Products may not be distinct] We do not claim that all of these elements are distinct.
 For example, in \cite[Th.5.3]{todabetaproducts}, Toda proves that on the $E_2$-page of the ANSS for $\Sph$, we have the equality